 - FMPA purchases as-available power from a cogeneration plant owned and operated by U.S. Sugar Corporation.
 The U.S. Sugar cogeneration plant is fueled by sugar bagasse, a byproduct of sugar production.
 U.S. Sugar Corporation uses the bagasse to fuel their generation plants to provide power for their processes.
 FMPA purchases the excess power produced from these generators.
-During 2011, FMPA purchased 21,400 MWh of energy from this renewable resource. - In 2011, the Stanton Units 1 and 2 consumed 706,842 MMbtu of landfill gas as a supplemental fuel source, of which 157,799 MMbtu is an energy source for the ARP (excluding Vero Beach's share).
-The ARP receives energy from both the ARP's and

-ARP Participants' shares in the Stanton Energy Center Units 1 and 2, which amount to 23.6% of the energy output of Stanton Unit 1 and 19.3% of the energy output of Unit 2 as of December 31, 2011.
+During 2012, FMPA purchased 28,391 MWh of energy from this renewable resource. - In 2012, the Stanton Units 1 and 2 consumed 615,614 MMBtu of landfill gas as a supplemental fuel source.
+The ARP receives energy from both the ARP's and ARP Participants' shares in the Stanton Energy Center Units 1 and 2, which amount to 23.6% of the energy output of Stanton Unit 1 and 19.3% of the energy output of Unit 2 as of December 31, 2012.
+Thus, the ARP utilized 122,545 MMBtu of landfill gas as a supplemental fuel source.